 Did You Know: You can see a variety of gear track options and accessories which mount directly to the track without drilling on Amazon by clicking here!

-With all the different gear tracks and accessories, the many manufacturers are coming out with.
+Many manufacturers are coming out with different gear tracks and accessories.
 There are many ways to attach them.
-Some kayak companies even have proprietary fastening systems to use on their specific gear track with their specific accessories.
+Some kayak companies even have proprietary fastening systems for their specific gear track and accessories.

-Most of these gear tracks come with their own fastening devices and the accessories readily fit into the gear track.
+Most of these gear tracks come with their own fastening devices and accessories that readily fit into the gear track.

 But what if you want to install some of your own DIY accessories or have a rod holder with screw-mounted bases?
-You’re going to have to drill your own holes and decide on the fastening system that works best for your application!
+You must drill your holes and decide on the fastening system that works best for your application!

 Always Use Stainless Steel Fasteners When Possible

-Whenever I attach or mount anything to something that is going to be near the water, my preference is to use stainless steel hardware if at all possible.
+Whenever I attach or mount anything to something that will be near the water, I prefer to use stainless steel hardware if possible.
 Stainless steel is resistant to rust and corrosion, and you’ll be happy you did if you ever need to remove a rusted fastener from your kayak!

 Here are the three most common ways of attaching your gear tracks and accessories to your kayak.